open-education-api/open-education-api.github.io/v5/technical/consumers-and-profiles/eduxchange.md

 ## Agreements per Alliance

-An alliance is a partnership between two or more institutions that agreed to exchange student information using eduxchange.
+An alliance is a partnership between two or more institutions that agreed to exchange student information using eduXchange.
 To refer to partners in an alliance, a list of partner codes is specified.

-Some attributes in OOAPI can have multiple values.
+Some attributes in OEAPI can have multiple values.
 It is recommended that all participants within an alliance agree on the use of these values.
 This results in an unambiguous list on the frontend for students.

 ### EWUU Alliance